Stephanie241/LinearRegressionProject/README.md

 - Conducting exploratory data analysis (EDA) to uncover patterns and relationships in the data.
 - Building linear regression models to quantify the impact of independent variables on life expectancy.
-- Visualizing the results to communicate insights effectively.
+- Visualising the results to communicate insights effectively.

 ## Prerequisites